Beko and the tech of Turkish coffee.

 - Mix dry ingredients with a little water.
 This forms a paste and makes sure all ingredients get wet and settle properly.
 Once you’ve formed as paste, stir in the rest of the water with a plastic spoon.
 (You want to make sure you don’t scratch the coatings of the metal in the pot.

 - Clean the unit regularly by filling the pot to the fill line with distilled water and running it through the brewing process.
-Since the grounds are so fine, they can gum up the works.
-The manufacturer recommends a half vinegar mixture for cleaning.
-If you clean with distilled water weekly, it’s probably a good idea to use vinegar monthly.
+Check out my post on Beko maintenance.

-- Pour out the sides.
+- Pour gently out the sides.
 The little tabs on the sides that help to lock the pot into place are cleverly designed as spouts for clean pouring.
+It’s always a good idea to wipe the rim after pouring a cup.

 - Cups.
 As opposed to traditional ornate cups, a practical option is Bodum’s 2.5oz Pavina Cups.
 These are double-walled, hand-blown glass that keeps the coffee warm.
 They’re also dishwasher and microwave safe.